fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Programmers however see the code differently when *any* is explicitly enforced than when it is implicitly inferred.
 Implicit *any* typings are usually considered problematic, since it is quite often due to the coder forgetting to assign types (or being too lazy to do it), and it also means that the full power of TypeScript is not properly exploited.

 This is why the configuration rule [noImplicitAny](https://www.typescriptlang.org/tsconfig#noImplicitAny) exists on the compiler level, and it is highly recommended to keep it on at all times.
 In the rare occasions when you truly cannot know what the type of a variable is, you should explicitly state that in the code:

 ```js
 const a : any = /* no clue what the type will be! */.
 ```

-We already have <i>noImplicitAny</i> configured in our example, so why does the compiler not complain about the implicit *any* types?
-The reason is that the *query* field of an express [Request](https://expressjs.com/en/5x/api.html#req) object is explicitly typed *any*.
-The same is true for the *request.body* field we use to post data to an app.
+We already have <i>noImplicitAny: true</i> configured in our example, so why does the compiler not complain about the implicit *any* types?
+The reason is that the *body* field of an Express [Request](https://expressjs.com/en/5x/api.html#req) object is explicitly typed *any*.
+The same is true for the *request.query* field that Express uses for the query parameters.

 What if we would like to restrict developers from using the *any* type?
 Fortunately, we have methods other than <i>tsconfig.json</i> to enforce a coding style.
 What we can do is use <i>ESlint</i> to manage our code.